The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Brand Name: Examples include Flebogamma and Panglobulin NF

 Panglobulin NF may increase the risk of serious and sometimes fatal kidney problems.
-The risk may be greater if you already have kidney problems or are older than 65 years of age.
+Kidney problems are more common in patients using products that contain sucrose.
+The risk may be greater if you already have kidney problems or are older than 65 years old.
 You may also be at increased risk if you have diabetes, dehydration or low blood volume, a blood infection, or abnormal proteins in the blood (paraproteinemia), or if you are taking other medicines that may harm the kidney.
 Contact your doctor immediately if you experience decreased urination, lower back or flank pain, swelling or bloating, sudden weight gain, shortness of breath, or weakness.

 Panglobulin NF is used for:

 Providing antibodies to help prevent infection in certain patients who have a weakened immune system.
+Some brands of Panglobulin NF are also used to treat patients with idiopathic thrombocytopenic purpura (ITP).
+Some brands of Panglobulin NF are also used to prevent infection in certain patients who have leukemia.
+Some brands of Panglobulin NF are also used to treat Kawasaki syndrome.
 It may also be used for other conditions as determined by your doctor.

 Panglobulin NF is an immune globulin.
-It works by providing antibodies which fight infection.
+It works to prevent infection by providing antibodies that fight infection.

 Do NOT use Panglobulin NF if:

-- you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to sorbitol, thimerosal, blood, or products that are produced from blood
+- you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to blood or products that are produced from blood

 Contact your doctor or health care provider right away if any of these apply to you.